FletchMcKee/ktjni/README.md

 Whether using the default `outputDir` or a custom location, the `sourceType` and `sourceSet` are added as subdirectories for configuration cache correctness.

 ## Usage
+Header generation currently requires manual execution and does not automatically integrate with the build process.

-**Run the following aggregate command to generate JNI headers for any files containing external native methods for all variants**
+Run the following aggregate command to generate JNI headers for all variants of files containing external native methods:

 ```console
 ./gradlew generateJniHeaders